kimrenie/kimrenie.github.io/_posts/2021-09-28-docker-basics-blog2.md

 ![docker 3 components](/images/docker-3-components.png)

-> **Note:** The three componets that are needed to run Docker's System are a `build component`, the `run component,` and the `distribution component`.
+> **Note:** The three components that are needed to run Docker's System are a `build component`, the `run component,` and the `distribution component`.
 These components correspond to the three vital Docker tools: images, containers, and the engine.

 ## Docker Images
     [x] build component
     [ ] run component
     [ ] distribution component

-- A Docker Image is a collection of read only files that contain tools, such as libraries and dependancies, that are necessary to run and configure the corresponding container.
+- A Docker Image is a collection of read only files that contain tools, such as libraries and dependencies, that are necessary to run and configure the corresponding container.
-- An image is created through the usage of files that are known as `layers` that are dependant on the layer it is built on top of.
+- An image is created through the usage of files that are known as `layers` that are dependent on the layer it is built on top of.
 These layers are "laid" on top of each other after each subsequent image-to-container creation and stores the history and changes to the container over time.

 ![docker image layers](/images/docker-image-layers.jpg)